 The phenomenon itself is not pathological and can be resolved quickly in some cases by simply changing position.
 However, its frequent demonstration must lead to more in-depth evaluations.
 A hearing check, carried out by a specialist, will allow to identify the causes of the rhythmic pulsations and so you can define the most appropriate therapy together to regain your auditory well-being.

-What seems clear today is that tinnitus is not a disease in itself but a symptom of a disorder that the doctor will have to identify.
+Tinnitus is not a disease but a symptom of a disorder that the doctor will have to identify.
 Although it is impossible to generalize, pulsatile tinnitus (literally pulsation-related) is often due to circulatory problems of vascular or venous origin, also known as arteriovenous malformations.
 Furthermore, noise pollution, in particular listening to music with earphones, prolonged intake of drugs such as antibiotics and diuretics and any head and neck injuries could favor the onset of rhythmic pulsations.

 It can also be explained by either high blood pressure or the presence of cholesterol plaques (in the case of narrowed blood vessels).
 While these causes are very common, it may also occur as a result of psychological shock or simply a period of significant stress.
 Anxiety can lead to a reduction of the oxygen supply in the inner ear and create buzzing.
 The parasitic sound is then detected as an alarm signal by the brain.
 The close relationship between tinnitus and stress is a vicious circle.
 And even if they are not dangerous to health, when they are intense and continuous, they can cause insomnia, irritability and concentration disorders.